 NordVPN protects your Internet traffic with cutting-edge security technologies to provide strong VPN encryption between your device and the server you have connected to.

-To start with, if you want to browse the Internet, first you need to connect to your Internet Service Provider (ISP), which then forwards you to the desired website or other Internet resources.
+Normally, if you want to browse the Internet, first you need to connect to your Internet Service Provider (ISP), which then forwards you to the desired website or other Internet resource.
 It means, all your Internet traffic goes through and can be viewed by your ISP.

 A Virtual Private Network (VPN) allows you to connect to the Internet via a remote server run by a VPN service provider.
 All the data traveling from your computer, tablet or phone is transferred via an encrypted connection, also known as a VPN tunnel.
-Generally speaking, all the traffic coming from your device is encrypted and hidden, therefore no longer visible to your Internet Service Provider (ISP).
+That means all the traffic coming from your device is encrypted, so that it is no longer visible to your Internet Service Provider (ISP).

-NordVPN uses AES (Advanced Encryption Standard) with keys of 256 bits.
-In fact, before it became the most frequently used algorithm in symmetric key cryptography, it was used by the U.S. government to protect classified information, as well as by the NSA to protect national security data.
+NordVPN uses AES (Advanced Encryption Standard) with 256 bit-keys.
+In fact, it was used by the U.S. government to secure classified information and by the NSA to protect national security data, before it became the most frequently used algorithm in symmetric key cryptography.
 Now it is an ideal option for software applications, hardware, and firmware that require either high throughput or low latency.

-On the final note, both security protocols have their advantages and disadvantages in the certain situations.
-However, both of them are recommended by NordVPN and are safe options to use, if you are concerned with your online privacy and security.
+On the final note, these security protocols have their advantages and disadvantages in certain situations.
+However, both of them are recommended by NordVPN and are safe options to use if you are concerned with your online privacy and security.